IngyoKim/Code_Ground/CODE_CONVENTIONS.md

   - Use PascalCase for all class and widget names.
 Example: `UserData`
   - Widget classes should be named to clearly reflect their roles.
 Example: `UserCard`
 - **Commenting**: Use `///` for concise explanations where needed.
+- **Debugging**: For debugging purposes, use debugPrint instead of print.

 ## File and Folder Structure
 - **Folder Structure**: